Writing LinkedIn posts doesn't have to take so long

 You probably know the feeling of writing a post and then re-reading it, editing it, rewriting it, and tweaking it some more.
 Before you know it, an hour has passed, and you still haven’t hit “post."

-Instead of trying to craft perfect every post on your own, get feedback from a trusted advisor before you publish.
 A quick review can help you identify what’s working and what isn't, and to make your messaging stronger.
 This saves you time and stress so you can move on to the next task on your list.
-It also provides you valuable skills so that your next post is better, making your marketing more effective with time.
+It also helps improve your skills so that your next post is better, making your marketing more effective with time.

-In my monthly coaching program Leads on LinkedIn, I provide feedback on your LinkedIn posts so you can get them out in less time while still knowing they represent your expertise and help you get clients.
+Inside Leads on LinkedIn, I provide feedback on your LinkedIn posts so you can get them out in less time while still knowing they represent your expertise and help you get clients.

 Strategy 4) Create a consistent posting cadence

-That's why I recommend creating a consistent posting schedule.
 This way, you'll always know when you are posting — and you'll schedule those posts in advance!
-We'll still build in room for flexibility to account for recent news and happenings, but you'll have a base of content you can rely on.
+We'll still build in room for flexibility to account for recent news and happenings, but you'll never worry again that you'll go a few weeks without posting because you have pre-scheduled content.

 The next steps you can take to get leads on LinkedIn